ray-project/ray/doc/source/rllib/rllib-offline.rst

         ...
         .offline_data(
             input_=[<input_path>],
-            # Provide the schema of your data.
+            # Provide the schema of your data (map to column names known to RLlib).
             input_read_schema={
                 Columns.OBS: "o_t",
                 Columns.ACTIONS: "a_t",